ivanmota/IgugaChecksumUtility/README.md

 ### Solution 2

-Digitally sign the Module using a self-signed Certificate.
-Please find bellow all the steps that you will need to digitally sign the module on Windows 10:
+Digitally sign this Module using a self-signed Certificate.
+Please find bellow all the steps that you will need to digitally sign this module on Windows 10:

 #### Step 1